Nikita240/bash_files_mirror/README.md

  - Random bash comand info (whatis)
  - Reboot required check and message on welcome screen and/or in prompt

-Most sections can be turned on and off in `config/config.sh`

 #### Functions
  - **extip** - Display external (public) ip using dig/opendns